notgmt1337/CSPath/docs/index.rst

 Welcome to CSPath's documentation!
 ==================================

 CSPath is a Python library designed for solving shortest-path problems.
+The source code can be found at https://github.com/notgmt1337/CSPath.
-CSPath depends solely on :code:`numpy` and :code:`pqdict`.
-The source code, which is licensed under GNU-GPL v3.0, is available at github.com/notgmt1337/cspath.
+CSPath depends solely on `numpy <https://pypi.org/project/numpy/>` and `pqdict <https://pypi.org/project/pqdict/>`.

 .. toctree::
    :maxdepth: 2